woocommerce/woocommerce-gateway-stripe/readme.txt

 == Upgrade Notice ==

-= 3.1.9 =
+= 3.2.0 =
-* Fix - Handle a subscription renewal failed payment order correctly to prevent orders going into onhold status.
+* Fix - Authorized first orders were not able to be refund.
-* Fix - Auto accept terms for Payment Request API to prevent blocker for the checkout.
+* Fix - Payment Request not honoring different shipping address in certain cases.
-* Fix - Add payment method via Stripe checkout button showed pricing.
-* Fix - When Stripe customer id is no longer linked to Stripe account, customer not found can happen.
-* Fix - On Subscription failed payment, new payment info not updating causing failed payments for recurring charges.
-* Add - Action hook to manipulate process response from API "wc_gateway_stripe_process_response".
+* Fix - In certain Chrome versions, states are not abbreviated causing shipping validation issues with Payment Request API.
-* Add - Apple Pay compatibility with WooCommerce Sequential Numbers Pro.
+* Add - Support for Dynamic Pricing.